Soli Deo gloria

 "Ralph!" and Vanellope fell back in a fit of giggles, making the rest of the table look at her with a smile.

-And they stayed in Tapper's for a while, admiring their new presents, eating pie (which was fortunately not chocolate), and enjoying one another's company in the quiet holiday air.
+And they stayed in Tapper's for a while, admiring their new presents, eating pie (which was fortunately not chocolate), and enjoying one another's company in the quiet Christmas air.

 I figured that I'd make it non-complicated and just have four gifts involved with everything and not have Ralph getting Tamora something with Vanellope getting Felix something; it'd just be too many presents.
-Thank you for reading, and happy assorted holidays!
+Thank you for reading, and Merry Christmas!